hal/elemento/docs/builder-api.md

 # Builder API

-Creating a hierarchy of elements is often awkward and cumbersome when working with GWT Elemental.
+Creating a hierarchy of elements is often awkward and cumbersome when working with Elemental.
 Even simple structures like

 ```html